lyokha/nginx-haskell-module/README.md

 exceptions for better control.
-You *must* catch other types of exceptions (like *HttpException* in this example), otherwise there is a risk that async task will never write to the pipe, the main nginx thread will never read anything, and the request will *hang* (but not in sense of nginx responsiveness) with at least 2 file descriptors leak!
+You *must* catch other types of exceptions (like *HttpException* in this example), otherwise there is a risk that async task will never write to the pipe, the main nginx thread will never read anything, and the request will *hang* (but not in the sense of nginx responsiveness) with at least 2 file descriptors leak!

 Let's do some tests.